cstratopoulos/camargue/externals/extdeps.md

 If you have some files but not others, the script will do a simple check before actually invoking Concorde.

-Be warned that the tests contain examples of size up to and including the largest instance, `pla85900`, so the test script may take a little while to run (although Concorde still finds the subtour polytope optimum extremely quickly).
-If you would rather not run this or other giant instances, you can just remove them from the problems folder.
-The script will still show "file not found" error from Concorde, and an error will be reported on the corresponding unit tests, but everything else will proceed as usual.
+The tests used to develop Camargue, and to write my thesis, contain examples of size up to and including the largest TSPLIB instance, `pla85900`.
+Although Concorde can very quickly compute subtour polytope optima for such instances, you may want to skip them for quicker generation of the majority of test cases.
+By default, `make_test_data.py` skips examples of size bigger than 15,000 nodes, but you can override this behaviour with the flag `--large`.

-The exception to these are a family of extremely tiny examples that I created, `blossom6.tsp`, `comb9.tsp`, `fleisA9.tsp` and `fleisB9.tsp`.
+The exception to the cases described are a family of extremely tiny examples that I created, `blossom6.tsp`, `comb9.tsp`, `fleisA9.tsp` and `fleisB9.tsp`.
 The instances `blossom6` and `comb9` are familiar blackboard examples used to illustrate subtour and comb inequalities.
 The instances `fleisA9` and `fleisB9` are an attempt to